-Wanting the best protection possible for his new ride, he drains the 0W-20 that came from the factory and uses it as bar and chain oil in his chainsaw.
-Then he installs 15W-50 racing oil.
+Wanting the best protection possible for his new ride, he drains the 0W-20 that came from the factory and installs 15W-50 racing oil.

 Next we have John.
-He’s a cost-savings enthusiast, so he buys a 1998 Toyota Corolla with cash.
+He’s a cost-savings enthusiast, so he buys a 1998 Toyota Corolla.
 It calls for 5W-30 motor oil.
 But he has some 10W-30 in his garage, so he uses it to change the oil.
 No sense wasting good oil.

-Not only that, but the engine will waste energy pumping the thicker motor oil, reducing fuel economy.
-Since thicker oils don’t transfer heat as well as thinner oils, operating temperatures will increase, too, possibly leading to accelerated chemical break down and harmful sludge and deposits.
+Not only that, but the engine will waste energy pumping the thicker oil, reducing fuel economy.
+Since thicker oil doesn’t transfer heat as well as thinner oil, operating temperatures will increase, possibly leading to accelerated chemical break down and harmful sludge and deposits.

-In John’s case, the difference between using 10W-30 and 5W-30 is less pronounced.
-His older engine isn’t built with the same tight tolerances as Josh’s engine.
+His older engine isn’t built with the same tight tolerances as Brad’s engine.
 Also, both oils are the same viscosity once the engine has reached operating temperature.
 He knows this because the second number in each oil’s viscosity rating (i.e. “30”) is the same.
-It describes the oil’s resistance to flow at 212ºF, or normal operating temperature.
+It describes the oil’s resistance to flow at 212°F (100°C), or normal operating temperature.

 Thin may not be in